TIPS FOR TEACHING A GIRL WITH ADHD OR ADD

 1. she has always been home with us so there was no teacher complaints,

-It was only after I volunteered with other elementary children that I realized she learned a lot differently than they did.
+It was only after I taught other elementary children that I realized she was drastically different.

 If you already have a son with ADHD, a husband with ADHD, or a brother with ADHD, there is a high chance your daughters also have the condition.